spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 * **values.yaml** -  This file contains configurable parameters you can define while adding the current pack to a cluster profile.
 In the **values.yaml** file for this tutorial, the `pack/namespace` attribute specifies the namespace on the target cluster to deploy the pack.
 If the **values.yaml** specifies a namespace value, then Palette first checks to confirm if the namespace has been created.
 If so, Palette uses the existing namespace.
 If the namespace has not yet been created, Palette creates a new one using the value specified in the YAML file.

-  If the **values.yaml**  does not specify a namespace value, Palette deploys the application to the default namespace.
+  Keep in mind that if the **values.yaml** does not specify a namespace value, Palette will deploy the application to the default namespace.

   The `manifests` section exposes the configurable parameters for each manifest file listed in the **manifests** directory.
 For example, in the sample code snippet below, the `hello-universe` attribute exposes the `registry`, `repository`, and `tag` parameters.
   <br />